 Public Transport

 We left our Moalboal Accommodation around 7:00 am and took a trike to the bus stop in Moalboal town.
-This cost 150 pesos and it was super easy to flag down a trike on the street.
+This cost us around 150 pesos and it was super easy to flag down a trike on the street.

 From Moalboal to Kawasan Falls, you will need to catch the public bus, headed for Badain.
 The bus should be every half hour.
 However, ours was late, during which time every bus, motorbike and trike driver offered us an overpriced lift to Kawasan waterfalls.
 You might be tempted to do this as a quicker option but the bus is so much cheaper and to us safer as the road was pretty crazy.